 Skills: Content Editing, Front-End Development, Copywriting, User Interviews, Information Architecture, Heuristic Analysis

 In September 2020, the Computer Science department at Western Washington University (WWU) updated their website (cs.wwu.edu) to match the Drupal theme being deployed campus-wide.
-With this update, a unique opportunity arose within this update to incorporate a part of my capstone project’s mission of making the graduate student advising process easier by adding new and updating pre-existing webpages about the graduate program.
+With this update, a unique opportunity arose within this update to incorporate a part of my capstone project’s mission of making the graduate student advising process easier by updating pre-existing webpages with in-depth content about the graduate program.

-Yudong Liu, the Graduate Advisor for the Western Washington University Computer Science department at the time of the project, was receiving many repetitive questions from prospective and current graduate students alike regarding admissions, advising, and steps for progressing towards graduation.
+At the time of the project, the Graduate Advisor for the WWU Computer Science department was receiving many repetitive questions from prospective and current graduate students alike regarding admissions, advising, and steps for progressing towards graduation.

 Although the departmental website had the necessary resources available that pertained to those asked questions, its current state required cross-navigation and re-routing across other websites and resources to find answers, resulting in a tedious and complex communication process to find the desired information for all parties involved.

-To gain a better perspective of what type of relevant content the graduate program would need on their webpages, I immersed myself in the graduate student content space using the Computer Science department’s available resources such as their Graduate Student Handbook and general Grad School website.
-Furthering my research, I conducted a heuristic analysis of the departmental website’s overall organizational structure using timing, effort, and visibility as key evaluators for finding information.
+To gain a better perspective of what type of relevant content the graduate program would need on their webpages, I immersed myself in the graduate student content space using the Computer Science department’s available resources such as the program’s Graduate Student Handbook and WWU’s Graduate School website.
+Furthering my research, I conducted user testing and a heuristic analysis of the departmental website’s overall organizational structure using timing, effort, and visibility as key evaluators to find information.

-Using information gained from interviewing and communicating with SMEs, I also worked with the Graduate Program in crafting a list of 22 potentially relevant frequently-asked questions for prospective students.
+Using information gained from interviewing and communicating with SMEs, I also worked with the department’s graduate advisors to craft a list of relevant frequently-asked questions for prospective students.
 These questions stretched across categories such as working on their grad application, transferring from another institution, next steps after getting admitted, and financials about tuition, research funding, and scholarships.

 Prototyping the Information & Content

-With the desired information and content put together, I prototyped the 9 pages of content in Figma adhering to both the university’s design style guide and the newly released Drupal theme.
-My intended goal with developing the content for these pages was making sure that my target audience, prospective and current students of the Computer Science Master’s program, could quickly find, interpret, and understand information as needed.
+With the desired information and content put together, I prototyped the 9 pages of content in Figma adhering to the university’s design system used in their released Drupal theme.
+My intended goal with developing the content for these pages was to make sure that my target audience, prospective and current students of the Computer Science Master’s program, could quickly find, interpret, and understand information as needed.
 With this in mind I kept the tone of the content in a conversational yet direct manner.

 What I Learned